gsbdarc/yens-onboarding-2025/docs/day2_running_and_scaling_slurm_jobs.md

 - If it ran out of time, increase `#SBATCH --time=...` based on how long your script actually needs (remember to use `time` interactively to measure).

+- Fix it and resubmit.

+🟩 / 🟥
 ---

-## Submitting Your First Structured Extraction Job
+## Submitting Form 3 Extraction Job
 Now that you've seen how to submit a Slurm job, let’s process a real SEC Form 3 filing using OpenAI and a structured output model with Pydantic.

 ### 🐍 View the script